mol and mol2

 . - Atom Serial Number: A unique identifier for each atom.

-- Atom Name: The element symbol and possibly additional characters to distinguish atoms within the same residue.
+- Atom Name: The element symbol, possibly with additional characters to distinguish atoms within the same residue.

 ALA